-- Funding for transport infrastructure required as a result of incremental growth will normally be required by the Council as part of the CIL and other mainstream funding programmes.
-Strategic transport improvements to support growth, including measures to promote walking, cycling, prioritise public transport and highways traffic calming and capacity improvements where appropriate could benefit from CIL funds.
-The Infrastructure Delivery Plan identifies a package of coordinated transport measures that are needed to mitigate the traffic impacts resulting from housing and other development proposed in the Local Plan.
+4.43 The Infrastructure Delivery Plan identifies a package of coordinated transport measures that are needed to mitigate the traffic impacts resulting from housing and other development proposed in the Local Plan.
 This includes improvements to the local junctions on the A27 Chichester Bypass, targeted improvements to the local road network, improved public transport, cycling and pedestrian routes, and 'Smarter Choices' promotional measures aimed at encouraging behavioural change towards more sustainable modes of travel.
-It is envisaged that these measures will be funded through a combination of contributions obtained through planning obligations (s106 and s278 agreements) and CIL, as set out in the Regulation 123 list attached to the CIL Charging Schedule. - 4.45 Most developments generate new transport movements.
-In the case of many development schemes, specific works and improvements will be required either on-site or off-site to mitigate the direct impact of the development scheme on the transport network and to make the proposed development acceptable, for example improvements to junctions, provision of traffic signals, traffic calming, walking and cycling measures, public transport enhancements, etc. These can be described as development specific transport works and are normally required to be implemented as part of the development scheme. - 4.46 Obligations will be sought where there are requirements to improve non-car accessibility infrastructure in order to access development in a safe and appropriate manner or to mitigate the effects of the development on the transport network.
+It is envisaged that these measures will be funded through a combination of contributions obtained through planning obligations (s106 and s278 agreements) and CIL, as set out in the Regulation 123 list attached to the CIL Charging Schedule.

+- 4.44 Most developments generate new transport movements.
+In the case of many development schemes, specific works and improvements will be required either on-site or off-site to mitigate the direct impact of the development scheme on the transport network and to make the proposed development acceptable, for example improvements to junctions, provision of traffic signals, traffic calming, walking and cycling measures, public transport enhancements, etc. These can be described as development specific transport works and are normally required to be implemented as part of the development scheme. - 4.45 Obligations will be sought where there are requirements to improve non-car accessibility infrastructure in order to access development in a safe and appropriate manner or to mitigate the effects of the development on the transport network.